norvig/paip-lisp/docs/chapter5.md

 It is more efficient but more cumbersome to use.

 ## 5.3 Segment Pattern Matching
-{:#s0020}
-{:.h1hd}

 In the pattern `(?P need . ?X)`, the variable `?X` matches the rest of the input list, regardless of its length.
 This is in contrast to `?P`, which can only match a single element, namely, the first element of the input.
 For many applications of pattern matching, this is fine; we only want to match corresponding elements.
-However, ELIZA !!!(span) {:.smallcaps} is somewhat different in that we need to account for variables in any position that match a sequence of items in the input.
+However, ELIZA is somewhat different in that we need to account for variables in any position that match a sequence of items in the input.
 We will call such variables *segment variables.* We will need a notation to differentiate segment variables from normal variables.
 The possibilities fail into two classes: either we use atoms to represent segment variables and distinguish them by some spelling convention (as we did to distinguish variables from constants) or we use a nonatomic construct.
 We will choose the latter, using a list of the form (`?*`*variable*) to denote segment variables.